Prag8855/aab/content/guides/blue-card.md

 ## How to apply in your home country

-You can apply for a Blue Card **before you move to Germany**.
-You must apply at the German embassy or consulate.
+You can apply for a Blue Card **before you move to Germany**.[^26] You must apply at the German embassy or consulate.
 You will get a [temporary visa](/glossary/National%20Visa) for up to 1 year.
 When you get your temporary visa, you can move to Germany and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
 After you arrive, you must convert your temporary visa to a [residence permit](/glossary/Aufenthaltstitel).

 This is **cheaper and safer**, because you can start working as soon as you arrive.